hugomilan/tlmbht/README.md

 This software does not provide a graphical user interface (yet).
 Everything is controlled via script and the solver is called via terminal.

-Refer to the case.tlm file to see instructions on how to configure the solver.
+Refer to the case.tlm file or to the link [How to configure a case file](https://github.com/hugomilan/tlmbht/wiki/How-to-configure-a-case-file) to see instructions on how to configure the solver.

 ### Linux
 Run in the terminal `tlmbht`.